discretize/discretize-guides/builds/revenant/power-renegade/index.md

 ---

 **<Skill name="Legendary Centaur Stance"/>**: The strongest supportive stance in your arsenal.
 Is not used for damage, but mostly for its utility, namely <Skill name="Protective Solace"/>.
-This stance can be empowered by Renegade skills.
+This stance can be empowered by Renegade skills (most enhance healing).

 - <Skill name="Project Tranquility"/> - Summons Ventari's Tablet.
 Must be used in order to activate other skills.
 If <Skill name="Energy Expulsion"/> was used, remember to activate this ability to regain access to your other skills.
-- <Skill name="Ventaris Will"/> - Move Ventari's Tablet to the target location.
+- <Skill name="Ventaris Will"/> - Moves Ventari's Tablet to the target location.
 - <Skill name="Protective Solace"/> - **Toggle:** The most impotant skill for a lot of damage/mechanic mitigation in non-CM fractals.
 Summons a protective barrier that **absorbs** (not reflect) projectiles around the tablet.
 Especially useful in Uncategorised to block harpy arrows and lasers when running up the ramp.
 - <Skill name="Natural Harmony"/> - Can be used to heal the party if needed.
 Used more on Heal-based revenant builds, but can be used in a pinch.
 - <Skill name="Purifying Essence"/> - Heals allies per condition cleansed (up to 3 conditions).
-- <Skill name="Energy Expulsion"/> - Drains 35 energy to explode Ventari's Tablet, cleansing one condition.
+- <Skill name="Energy Expulsion"/> - Cleanses one condition and also CCs the enemy.
 If this skill is enhanced by a Renegade stance, it also provides 3x <Boon name="Stability"/> to a party.
+Remember to use <Skill name="Project Tranquility"/> after activating this skill.